Why Consulting? Best Answers for Your Interview

 I am confident that consulting is the right next step for my career."

-Why this works: It directly addresses the "why leave your current field" question that interviewers will have.
+Why this works: it directly addresses the "why leave your current field" concern that interviewers will have.
 It frames the career change as a deliberate, well-considered decision rather than running away from something.

 How Should You Deliver Your Answer?

-Be genuine and credible.
 When people are not telling the truth, their body language and voice change.
 Interviewers can detect when a candidate is reciting generic reasons they found online.
-The solution is simple: only give reasons you actually believe.
 If you genuinely do not care about working with teams, do not list it as a reason.

-Show enthusiasm through energy.
 This does not mean being loud or over-the-top.
 It means speaking with energy, making eye contact, and showing that consulting excites you.
-If you are naturally reserved, you will need to push yourself slightly beyond your comfort zone to match the energy level that interviewers expect.
+If you are naturally reserved, push yourself slightly beyond your comfort zone to match the energy level interviewers expect.

 If you want personalized feedback on your delivery, my 1-on-1 coaching helps you improve roughly 5x faster than solo practice.
 I can tell you exactly where your answer is strong and where it needs work.